- The wdf01000.sys is a BSoD error mainly caused by incompatible drivers or faulty hardware.

 - Click Command Prompt (Admin) to open the Command Prompt as an administrator.

-- First, enter ‘DISM.exe /Online /Cleanup-image /Restorehealth’ in the Prompt; and press the Return key.
+- First, enter the following command and press Enter:

 - Press the Cortana button on the taskbar.

 - Enter the keyword Command Prompt in the search box.